loongs-zhang/annotator-maven-plugin-all/README.md

 }
 ```

+# How to use it?

-For more details, see [annotator-maven-plugin-demos](https://github.com/dragon-zhang/annotator-maven-plugin-demos).
+For more examples, see [annotator-maven-plugin-demos](https://github.com/dragon-zhang/annotator-maven-plugin-demos).